apache/maven-site/content/markdown/developers/conventions/github.md

 ### Component/s

-To assign an issue/PR to component we can use labels, like: `component:name`
+To assign an issue/PR to component we can use [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels), like: `component:name`

 ### Fix Version/s

-We use `Milestones` to assign to fix versions.
+We use [GitHub Issues `Milestones`](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to assign to fix versions.

-Milestones are public available so we can use it during voting.
+[Issues and PR associated to a Milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/viewing-your-milestones-progress) are publicly available, so we can use Milestone view during voting.

 ## Further Links